makob/weewx-docker/README.md

 * [weewx-mqtt](https://github.com/matthewwall/weewx-mqtt/)
 * [weewx-mqtt-input](https://github.com/makob/weewx-mqtt-input)

-Note that the Dockerfile patches WeeWX to output log messages to the console.

-There's also a `make push` target for pushing the image to Docker Hub, although that will only work if you have access to my repository.
+## Other stuff

+You can use the systemd `weewx5.service` user unit file as a starting point.
+Please check that the paths are correct.

+There's also examples on how to get the nginx webserver to expose the generated HTML files.